Teradata/covalent/src/platform/experimental/schematics/README.md

-# Covalent schematics for users to easily create Covalent apps.
+# Covalent schematics
+Let users create Covalent apps with ease

 ## Install Core schematics
 Command to be used by end users after it's published to npm: